Hi hey hello this is a live journal post from 9/2005 when I was a few weeks pregnant & craving meat, old political pins, & OJ Simpson stuff.

 Yesterday’s challenge was keeping up the facade of a happy family dynamic while lunching at Eat n Park.
 I did a little self-kicking after choosing this one, because faking a healthy camaraderie in a public atmosphere isn’t one of my strong points.
 But I reminded myself that this is why it’s a challenge, you see.

 After we were served our beverages, my mission began to look grim as Henry launched into mindless blathering, using his hushed Restaurant Voice because he’s convinced that every asshole gives a shit about his feelings and thoughts on very important matters like running out of diapers and paying the electric bill.
 And of course there’s the confidential job dissertation.
 “Everfresh, Faygo, Faygo Faygofaygofaygo, Everfresh, Red Pop….”
 OK, I get it, I got it, Henry.
-You work for a beverage company.

 Could I possibly endure an entire meal, watching his mustache bristle as he masticated his cheese steak?
 Could I restrain myself from meat-fisting him square in the jaw and choking him on his own eyeballs?